 Amounts include GST and are in $NZD.

-The following fees apply to Transport Agency toll accounts:
+The following fees apply to Waka Kotahi toll accounts:

 |Fee type||Description||Delivery method||Fee|

-To cover the cost of processing a payment for toll
+The cost of processing a payment for tolls through the contact centre

 The following fees apply to unpaid tolls:

-The charge to cover the cost of issuing and processing a payment for a toll payment notice
+The cost of issuing and processing a payment for a toll payment notice

-Please note: the schedule of fees may be amended in accordance with the current customer agreement.
+Please note: we may amend the schedule of fees in line with the current customer agreement.